VassilisPallas/mongoose-fuzzy-searching/README.md

 return mongoose.connect(URL, options);
 ```

-In the below example, we have a `User` collection and we want to make fuzzy searching in `firstName` and `lastName`.
+In the below example, we create a `User` model that sets the `firstName` and `lastName` attributes to the plugin.

 ```javascript
 const { Schema } = require('mongoose');